 6) Each tub must display their official LNBS approved number:

-7) Tubs and hulls must be a light or bright colour (brown, black, dark blue ETC., are not acceptable).
+7) Tubs and hulls must be a light or bright color (brown, black, dark blue ETC., are not acceptable).

 8) Where a finish line involves a beach finish, when the pilot comes in, the tub must not be raced up the beach or ramp, but must come to rest with at least part of the tub and the skeg in contact with the water.
 Infraction of this rule will mean race disqualification.